-Usage of neon underglow lighting is governed by New Hampshire Statutes, Title 21: Motor Vehicles, Chapter 266: Equipment of Vehicles.
+New Hampshire governs the use of neon underglow with New Hampshire Statutes, Title 21: Motor Vehicles, Chapter 266: Equipment of Vehicles.

 Is neon underglow legal in New Hampshire?

-New Hampshire law does not mention additional allowed or restricted vehicle lighting which would include neon underglow.
-Therefore it’s our conclusion that in New Hampshire neon underglow is not illegal, but ensure you avoid the following restrictions:
+New Hampshire laws do not mention additional aftermarket allowed or restricted vehicle lighting which would include neon underglow.
+Consequently we concluded that in New Hampshire neon underglow is not illegal, but ensure you avoid the following restrictions:

-Although not specifically prohibited unless it’s a restricted color, flashing lights are technically not prohibited but we strongly suggest never using them.
+Flashing lights are technically not prohibited, but we strongly suggest never using them.
 Any flashing, rotating or oscillating light can be considered a distraction to other drivers and may be subject to other laws and regulations.
+NH law does not specifically prohibit flashing lights, but most states do.

 We also highly recommend avoiding purple or violet color on any aftermarket lights including underbody glow.

-There are no relevant NH laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it while driving.
+There are no relevant NH laws which specifically restrict or prohibit installing car underglow.
+Without explicit restrictions we consider it legal to use it while driving.

 New Hampshire vehicle lighting laws